Usain Bolt: Eight-time Olympic champion's career in 9.58 charts

 And, after that, perhaps a continuing role in global athletics.

 But there is no doubt that the sport will miss him.
-IAAF chairman Lord Coe told the BBC recently: "What we will miss is the personality.
+IAAF president Lord Coe told the BBC recently: "What we will miss is the personality.
 We do want athletes with personality."

 There's no chart that can capture that.